6.1 — Operator precedence and associativity

 Informally, we typically use the term “evaluates” to mean the evaluation of an entire expression (value computation), not just the operands of an expression.

-The order of evaluation of operands and function arguments is mostly unspecified
+The order of evaluation of operands (including function arguments) is mostly unspecified

 In most cases, the order of evaluation for operands and function arguments is unspecified, meaning they may be evaluated in any order.